Identity Management Best Practices to Strengthen Cybersecurity in 2026

 Over-permissioning Users

 Granting users more access than they need is one of the most common identity-related mistakes.
-Over time, these unnecessary permissions pile up, often referred to as "permission creep" and significantly widen the attack surface.
+Over time, these unnecessary permissions pile up, often referred to as "permission creep," and significantly widen the attack surface.
 Without strict enforcement of the least privilege principle, even non-admin users can end up with access to sensitive systems or data.
 This not only violates access management best practices but also creates a compliance risk.

 Treating IAM as a One-Time Setup